mrjamesbell/mrjamesbell.github.io/now.markdown

 layout: post
 title: Now
 ---
-This is a now page
+# This is a now page

+At the moment I am:

+* Starting to think about the Summer Shakespeare production of Hamlet I'll be directing
+* Procrastinating doing my end of year accounts so I can apply for a tax return
+* Learning Jeykll